-I have audited the financial statements of Sahamitr Pressure Container Public Company Limited (the "Company"), which comprise the statement of financial position as at 31 December 2018, and the statements of profit or loss and other comprehensive income, statement of changes in shareholders' equity and statement of cash flows for the year then ended, and notes to financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of Sahamitr Pressure Container Public Company Limited, which comprise the statements of financial position as at 31 December 2019, the statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position as at 31 December 2018 and the financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Sahamitr Pressure Container Public Company Limited as at 31 December 2019, and financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.